optim-corp/optimal-in-app-remote-ios-sdk/README.md

 ### 3. Adding Framework links required by SDK
 To successfully build apps with SDK features, following Framework links need to be added to your project.

- 1. AssetsLibrary.framework
+ 1. AudioToolbox.framework
- 2. AudioToolbox.framework
+ 2. AVFoundation.framework
- 3. AVFoundation.framework
+ 3. CoreMedia.framework
- 4. CoreMedia.framework
+ 4. CoreVideo.framework
- 5. CoreVideo.framework
+ 5. OpenGLES.framework
- 6. OpenGLES.framework
+ 6. SystemConfiguration.framework
- 7. SystemConfiguration.framework
+ 7. Security.framework
- 8. Security.framework
+ 8. libsqlite3.tbd
- 9. libsqlite3.dytbd

 ### 4. Adding linker flags required for SDK
-Because SDK utilizes category classes, you need to add "-ObjC" linker flags before building your project.
-Or you can add "-lc++ -lstdc++ -L$(DEVELOPER_DIR)/Toolchains/XcodeDefault.xctoolchain/usr/lib/swift/$(PLATFORM_NAME)" before building.
+Because SDK utilizes category classes, you need to add both `-ObjC` and `-lc++ -lstdc++ -L$(DEVELOPER_DIR)/Toolchains/XcodeDefault.xctoolchain/usr/lib/swift/$(PLATFORM_NAME)` to linker flags before building your project.
 Follow instructions below to add linker flags to your project.

  - [Technical Q&A QA1490: Building Objective-C static libraries with categories](https://developer.apple.com/library/mac/qa/qa1490/_index.html)

+### 5. Adding settings required for using SDK
+ 1. Please add `$(SDKROOT)/usr/lib/swift` in `Library Search Paths` of `Build Settings`.
+ 2. If `Minimum Deployments` of application using SDK is iOS 12 or less, please add `/usr/lib/swift` in `Runpath Search Paths` of `Build Settings`.

 ## Tutorials for using SDK
 Following describes sets of codes frequently used in apps utilizing this SDK.